 "They say Los Angeles is the city of Angels, but I can't help it if the devil made me do it"

-Where do you see yourself when your 50 years old?
+Where do you see yourself when you're 50 years old?
 Still doing the same thing?

 Rich as fuck in a mansion on the beach with some horses, all my homies, and endless amounts of weed.
 HAPPY!